 The Scrounger: Searches anything useful for Booker, during and out of combat.
 She even calls it "scrounging".

-Shows Damage: Throughout the game Elizabeth wears two fancy royal-blue dresses.
+Shows Damage: Throughout the game, Elizabeth wears two fancy royal-blue dresses.
 Both of them get dirty and torn throughout the game.
-Elizabeth's hair and skin gets dirty during the game was well.
-And later in the game after Elizabeth is kidnapped and experimented on, the bruises of the torture she endured are still visible.
-And of course there is the Character Development scene where she cuts her long hair and wears a short hairstyle throughout the rest of the game.
+Elizabeth's hair and skin gets dirty during the game as well.
+And later in the game, after Elizabeth is kidnapped and experimented on, the bruises of the torture she endured are still visible, most notably a shiner under her left eye as seen in the photo above.
+And of course there is the Character Development scene where she cuts her long hair (off-screen) and wears a short hairstyle throughout the rest of the game.

 Vocal Evolution: Of the tied-into-character-development type.
 She actually runs an impressive gambit of wide-eyed innocence, to disturbed acceptance of the violence and death Booker leaves in his wake, to barely-tolerant frustration, to a more cold cynical outlook, to a retention of warm belief, to post Break the Cutie vindictive Tranquil Fury, to creepy monotone omnipotence on the levels of Dr. Manhattan.
 It's especially noticeable because her mode of speech is unusual to begin with, archaic in word choice and poetic in cadence.